-Your Baby’s Growth during Pregnancy- Week 6
+Your Baby’s Growth at 6th Week of Pregnancy

 Starting this week, some critical developments start taking place in the baby.
 Your baby’s nose, mouth, and ears start taking shape.
 Your baby’s head is formed and is seen quite distinctly in the ultrasound.
-The heart is beating 100 to 160 times a minute, and blood has begun to circulate in your baby’s body.
+The baby’s heartbeat is 100 to 160 times a minute, and blood has begun to circulate in your baby’s body.
 This week also marks the development of his intestines and the tissues that will evolve into his lungs.
 His brain, muscles, bones, and pituitary gland also start developing simultaneously.

 Your baby is going through a significant phase of development now.
 All his body parts are taking shape.
 His heart and circulatory system are already functional.
 At 6 weeks pregnant the baby’s size is that of a lentil and only about ¼ inch long.